 Extraordinary Redemption.
-The Series 2019A Bonds are subject to redemption by the Authority on any date prior to their respective stated maturities, upon notice as hereinafter provided, as a whole or in part by lot within each stated maturity in integral multiples of Authorized Denominations, from prepayments made by the City pursuant to the Facility Lease, at a redemption price equal to the sum of the principal amount thereof, without premium, plus accrued interest thereon to the Redemption Date.
-Whenever less than all of the Outstanding Series 2019A Bonds are to be redeemed on any one date, the Trustee shall select, in accordance with written directions from the Authority, the Series 2019A Bonds to be redeemed in part from the Outstanding Series 2019A Bonds so that the aggregate annual principal amount of and interest on Series 2019A Bonds which shall be payable after such Redemption Date shall be as nearly proportional as practicable to the aggregate annual principal amount of and interest on Series 2019A Bonds Which shall be payable after such Redemption Date shall be as nearly proportional as practicable to the aggregate annual principal amount of and interest on Series 2019A Bonds.
+The Series 2019B Bonds are subject to extraordinary redemption by the Authority on any date prior to their respective stated maturities, upon notice as provided in the Trust Agreement, as a whole or in part by lot within each stated maturity in denominations of \$5,000 or any integral multiple thereof, from prepayments made by the City pursuant to the Facility Lease from the proceeds of insurance or condemnation awards as provided in the Facility Lease, at a redemption price equal to the sum of the principal amount thereof, without premium, plus accrued interest thereon to the date fixed for redemption.
+If less than all of the Outstanding Bonds are to be redeemed on any one date, the Trustee is required to select, in accordance with written directions from the Authority, the Bonds to be redeemed in part from the Outstanding Bonds so that the aggregate annual principal amount of, and interest on, Bonds which will be payable after such redemption date will be as nearly proportional as practicable to the aggregate annual principal amount of, and interest on, Bonds Outstanding prior to such redemption date.